ruvilecamwasam/operatoralgebra/README.md

 To get started, check out the [examples](/examples/toc/).
 We also have [documentation](/documentation/toc/).

+See [papers](papers/toc/) for code from papers which used this package.

 Feel free to reach out with questions, comments, or suggestions.